JonayedMohiuddin/JonayedMohiuddin/README.md

 ### Hi There 👋
 I hope you are having a nice day and the rest of your day will be great also.
-May you shine in life 😊.\n I am Jonayed a front-end C++ developer.
+May you shine in life 😊.</br>
+I am Jonayed a front-end C++ developer.
 Here are some details about me ;).